Maitreya29/music/README.md

 - App shortcut support to play tracks without even opening the app.
 - All your favorite tracks in one place.
 - Option to change now playing screen album cover corner radius.

-IMPORTANT : *Please mention the steps to reproduce the bug while reporting.
-Providing logs will be really helpful*

 #### Icons used in the project and in the app are provided by: